Name: Lisa KuhlmanRoom: 7Grade Level: 3rdPhone Number: 360-709-7377

 Birthday invitations can cause hurt feelings for those not invited.
 Please take care of invitations outside of school unless the entire class is invited.

 Volunteers are welcome!!!
 If you have an itch to help out in the classroom, please let me know by indicating your interest and availability on the Student Profile Sheet.
-Specific areas of need for me are book club orders, clerical help, building reading fluency, math facts practice, book club orders and I’m sure I’ll come up with more as we get rolling.
+Specific areas of need for me are clerical help, building reading fluency, and increasing A.R. percentages.
 I will also be looking for volunteers to help with field trips, special occasions and/or to send treats for these events.

 There are also many opportunities throughout the year to volunteer for PTA sponsored events.
 Look in the school newsletter and on the BLE website for information regarding these special events as they arrive.